Mathematics

 - To nurture Eliasians to be creative thinkers, self-directed,

-independent learners and innovative problem solvers by enriching
+independent learners and innovative problem solvers by

-them with Mathematics content and knowledge skills.
+enriching them with mathematics content, knowledge and skills.

 • Focus